OMR-Research/MeasureDetector/README.md

 To obtain the MUSCIMA++ dataset, simply run the `MeasureDetector/prepare_muscima-pp_dataset.py` script.

 Afterwards you have to convert the dataset to into the TF-Record format for Tensorflow to be able to read the data quickly.
+Run

+    create_tf_record.py -image_directory data/muscima_pp/v1.0/data/images
+                        -annotation_directory data/muscima_pp/v1.0/data/json
+                        -output_path_training_split=data/muscima_pp/training.record
+                        -output_path_validation_split=data/muscima_pp/validation.record
+                        -output_path_test_split=data/muscima_pp/test.record
+                        -num_shards 1

-Run `create_tf_record.py -data_dir data/muscima_pp -num_shards 1` to do so.
+ to do so.

 ## Edirom
 For working with an Edirom dataset, you have to download that dataset first with the `prepare_edirom_dataset.py`.
 To avoid repeated crawling of that service, the URLs have to be provided manually.
 Please contact us if you are interested in this dataset.